HemantMishra2003/Cancer-Predictor-Recall-100/README.md

 - Special focus on **Boosting and Ensemble techniques**
 - Final model selection based on **balanced medical performance**, not just accuracy

-      This project demonstrates a **real-world healthcare
+      This project demonstrates a real-world healthcare
-      application of Machine Learning**, combining technical
+      application of Machine Learning, combining technical
       rigor with domain-specific decision making.

 # 2. Dataset Overview